Amsterdam/schema-tools/README.md

 ## Importing GOB events

-The schematools library has a module that read GOB events into database tables that are defines by an Amsterdam schema.
+The schematools library has a module that reads GOB events into database tables that are defines by an Amsterdam schema.
 This module can be used to read GOB events from a Kafka stream.
 It is also possible to read GOB events from a batch file with line-separeted events using: